 Step one: Wash your tile floor

-Once you’ve got your supplies, you should make sure you’ve got a clean canvas to paint!
-Start with sweeping and vacuuming your floors to get all the dirt and grime up, and then take some floor cleaner to the tile!
-Scrubbing the floor with brushes and floor cleaner will help make sure that your paint job turns out clean and less prone to chipping.
-It is also best to work in small sections so that you can thoroughly clean your floor.
+Once you’ve got your supplies, you should make sure you do a through surface prep!
+Start with sweeping and vacuuming the entire surface of your floors to get all the dirt and grime up, and then take some floor cleaner to the tile.

 Step Two: Prep your tile for paint

 Now, you have to make sure that your painting job will be neat and tidy, with clean-cut lines!

 This is best done with painter’s tape on edges and areas that are at risk of paint smudging or messiness.
 This could include walls, doors, cupboards, or any other place you don’t want paint!

 Step Three: Mix paint well and cut in the paint with a brush

 Once you’ve got the area taped off, keep up the clean edges by cutting in with a brush.